mu373/documentation/docs/computation/hpc/intro/vscode-jupyter.md

 # On computing node
 jupyter lab --no-browser
 ```
+After a while, it should show URLs starting with `http://localhost:<some_port>`.
+Keep this URL somewhere because we'll use it later.

 ## Opening the notebook in VS Code {#open-notebook}
 Using the filer in the "Explorer" pane, locate your Jupyter notebook file  (a file with extension `.ipynb`) that you would like to open.